The Syrian government appears to have collapsed after an attack by rebels.

 It is reported that a few hours ago, the rebels said they had gained full control of the key city of Homs after just one day of fighting.

-The Prime Minister of Syria said that he is ready to hand over the government to the opposition in a peaceful transition, he writes sky news, the Telegraph reports.
+Syria's prime minister says he is ready to hand over the government to the opposition in a peaceful transition sky news, the Telegraph reports.

 "I am here in my house," said Ghazi al Jalali.